Advising & Support

 – Providing help with equity and ethical based problems (e.g., experiencing discrimination or harassment)

-Confidential advising sessions are by appointment only and are typically hosted by the GSA’s Student Wellness Coordinator.
+Confidential advising sessions are by appointment only and are typically hosted by the GSA’s Advising Coordinator.
 All sessions are confidential.
-If you have any questions, feel free to check out the documents below or reach out to the GSA office or Student Wellness Coordinator directly.
+If you have any questions, feel free to check out the documents below or reach out to the GSA office or Advising Coordinator directly.

 *Please note that GSA staff are not trained as lawyers or health professionals (e.g., counsellors).